oroinc/documentation/user/back-office/system/websites/web-configuration/general-sys-config/websites/website-routing.rst

 4. In the **General** section, define the following options:

    * **URL** - Internal links and canonical URLs (meta keywords) on the OroCommerce storefront pages may contain this value as the website base URL.
 This option value is used in internal links when a customer uses insecure (HTTP) connection.
 In the canonical links, it is used when the **Canonical URL Security Type** is set to *Secure*.

    * **Secure URL** - Internal links and canonical URLs (meta keywords) on the OroCommerce storefront pages may contain this value as the website base URL.
 This option value is used in internal links when a customer uses secure (HTTPS) connection.
 In the canonical links, it is used when the **Canonical URL Security Type** is set to *Insecure*.

    * **Canonical URL Type** - this option defines whether the *System URL* or *Direct URL* should be used as a canonical link in the meta keywords in the page source code.

      When *System URL* is selected, the page URL is built using the system path to the item and its ID (e.g. `/product/view/4`).

      When *Direct URL* is selected, the page URL is built using the page title (e.g. `/500-watt-work-light`).

      .. note:: |Canonical link| is used to help search engines identify the unique content that should be indexed.

+   * **Prefer Self-Contained Web Catalog Canonical URLs** - When this option is disabled, the canonical URLs point to the direct URLs of the underlying content types, if they are available.
+This option is disabled by default.

    * **Canonical URL Security Type** - this option defines which value should be used as a website base URL in the canonical link in the page meta keywords.
 Supported options: *Insecure* and *Secure*.

      When *Insecure* is selected, the website base URL in the canonical link matches the **URL** value.

      When *Secure* is selected, the **Secure URL** value is used instead.

    * **Web Catalog** - when a Web Catalog is selected, it populates the main menu and sub-menus on the OroCommerce Storefront.
 If there is no Web Catalog in OroCommerce, the Master Catalog structure is mimicked.